Questfall/docs/quest-mining/completion/rpg-attributes/inventory.md

 {% endhint %}

 {% hint style="info" %}
 Example: a `1,000 g` item is not ignored by Exemption.
-The player has `100` Levitation, one Mythical `+5 percentage points` grant, and `-100 g` flat weight grants.
+The player has `100` Levitation, one Mythical `-5% item weight in inventory` grant, and `-100 grams for each item in inventory` flat grants.

 The base reduction is `40%`, the final reduction is `45%`, and the item becomes `550 g` after percent reduction.
 The flat grant then reduces it to `450 g`.
 Since the minimum is `100 g`, the final weight is `450 g`.
 {% endhint %}